 Winner of the William P. Hobby Award for Best Political Science Paper Presented at a Professional Conference (Rice University's Department of Political Science)

-Gender quota laws present a puzzle: they are designed to enhance gender equality in representative bodies, yet they are virtually always adopted by legislatures dominated by men whose careers may be affected by such reforms.
+Gender quota laws are designed to enhance equality in representative bodies, yet they are typically adopted by legislatures dominated by men whose careers may be affected.
 Why do male-dominated chambers adopt quotas?
-We build on the literature on the internal and external determinants of quotas to offer a complementary explanation centered on legislators’ career incentives.
-We argue that in legislatures where parliamentary careers tend to be short, resistance to gender quotas is lower because such reforms pose less threat to legislators’ future in office.
-We formalize this logic in a theoretical model linking career expectations to strategic behavior on quota reform.
-Drawing on original data from sixteen Latin American lower chambers between 1988 and 2022, we test our claims using Event History Analysis and find that lower reelection rates lead to earlier adoption of gender quota laws.
-These findings highlight how political career shape the timing and likelihood of quota adoption and underscore the obstacles that men’s career expectations can pose to women’s representation.
+We build on the literature on internal and external pressures driving quota adoption to offer a complementary explanation centered on legislators' career incentives: in legislatures where careers tend to be short, resistance to quotas is lower because such reforms pose less threat to incumbents' career expectations.
+We test this argument with original data on all members of seventeen Latin American lower chambers (1989-2022) using Event History Analysis.
+We find that lower reelection rates lead to earlier quota adoption and that this effect attenuates over time.
+Chambers with lower reelection rates also move sooner to strengthen quotas.
+These findings highlight how political careers shape the timing of quotas, and the obstacles men's career expectations can pose to women's representation.

 Previous research has shown that expanding the party leadership selectorate to include party members increases the number of candidates and the competitiveness of the leadership elections and, overall, is seen as a legitimate procedure, increasing enthusiasm among voters.
 However, we do not know how party leadership election details (selectorate type, number of candidates, vote shares of candidates) affect voters' evaluations of a newly selected leader's deservingness, competency, effectiveness, and electoral viability.
 Using data collected from a conjoint experiment fielded in the UK in 2023 (Study 1) and data on twelve leadership elections across four UK parties between 2014-2022 combined with panel data from the British Election Study (Study 2), we show that membership elections, defeating a high number of candidates, and earning a higher vote share, especially in a crowded election, improve voter evaluations of the new leader along each of these dimensions.
 Thus, we conclude that newly elected leaders can best claim a mandate for their position if they decisively defeat a larger field of rivals in an inclusive election.